Nigerian doctors strike for better benefits during coronavirus crisis

 The resident doctors are seeking a COVID-19 pay supplement in addition to life insurance for doctors and more funds in the federal budget for their training, among other demands.

+Health Minister Osagie Ehanire told reporters government officials were holding talks with the union.

 Nigeria has had more than 16,000 confirmed cases of the virus and 420 deaths.
-Most of the cases have been in Lagos, sub-Saharan Africa's biggest city with some 20 million inhabitants.
+Most cases have been in Lagos, sub-Saharan Africa's biggest city of 20 million inhabitants.

 Last month, doctors in Lagos staged a one-day strike over what they described as police harassment of health workers trying to move through the city to treat patients during a coronavirus curfew.

-(Reporting by Afolabi Sotunde and Angela Ukomadu in Lagos Writing by Chijioke Ohuocha Editing by Mark Heinrich)
+(Reporting by Afolabi Sotunde and Angela Ukomadu in Lagos Writing by Chijioke Ohuocha Editing by Mark Heinrich and Jane Merriman)

 ((chijioke.ohuocha@thomsonreuters.com; +234 703 4180 621; Reuters Messaging: chijioke.ohuocha.thomsonreuters@reuters.net))